- Ayurveda Retreats

 Today, a very special highlight awaits us: By train we drive up to Nuwara Eliya, where the small train first slaps through dense jungle and then further and further up through a sea of green tea as far as the eye can see.

-After arrival at the former British Hillstation, we visit a tea factory and can visit the charming place with its markets at lunchtime.
+Once we arrive in the former British hill station, we visit a tea factory and in the afternoon we can visit the charming town with its markets.

 Day 7 Nuwara Eliya – Horton Plains – Beach